-An art historian’s passions merge in a Technicolor dream.
+An art historian’s passions merge in a Technicolor dream

 Masquerading assassins, winged deities, and feuding houses have historically been the stuff of medieval lore, in tales written long ago about lands far, far away.
 As groundbreaking series like Game of Thrones are giving modern audiences a taste of life in a dystopian Middle Ages fantasy in more visually and emotionally captivating ways than ever before, curators at the J. Paul Getty Museum in Los Angeles are harnessing the recent fascination with George R. R. Martin’s medieval-inspired masterpiece.

 Seaver College alumnus and art history adjunct faculty Bryan C. Keene ('06), an assistant curator of manuscripts at the Getty, has been exploring the parallels between the show and the museum’s collection of illuminated manuscripts by sharing his findings with a vast online audience.
 Each season gives him a new opportunity to investigate different themes shared between medieval art and Game of Thrones on the Getty blog, as well as a Tumblr photo series that he curates in collaboration with the museum’s communications and social media teams.
-These initiatives also allow Keene to present never-before-seen images from the Getty manuscripts collection—with over 200 books, leaves, or cuttings featuring almost 7,000 images—that directly relate to the historical underpinnings of Game of Thrones.
+These initiatives also allow Keene to present never-before-seen images from the Getty manuscripts collection—with more than 200 books, leaves, or cuttings featuring almost 7,000 images—that directly relate to the historical underpinnings of Game of Thrones.

 “As curators, we spend much of our time in deep scholarship, so being able to take a more creative look through all of the imagery in the collection—of dragons, knights, monks, and kings—fulfills that geeky, nerdy fascination that we medievalists often have with the genre of fantasy literature,” says Keene.